Top 5 Web Design Questions Web Designers Should Ask Their Clients

 Oftentimes, you can simply search for the client’s business online.
 However, there are a few reasons their website might not pop up.
 For example, they may have taken it down, not optimized it enough, or simply made it temporarily unavailable.
 It’s best to directly ask them for their website’s Uniform Resource Locator (URL) and any applications they’re connected to.

 When they do show you their previous website, thoroughly review it.
 A few of your web design questions should focus on the reasons they want to redesign it.
+Perhaps their website isn’t mobile-friendly, which is one of the many web design and development flaws you should avoid.
 Furthermore, take note of any points for improvement that they haven’t mentioned and list down ways you can enhance them.

 Can you provide a brief background of your business?